“Success” is not the key to ultimate happiness, rather it’s a journey.

 The struggle-here it goes: My story swivels around my emotional evolvements and making me internally balanced that I am today.
-The seemingly simple journey of a female, is a transformation of her, from being an introvert in the childhood to an ambivert and now someone who is fierce to face the world again, in her crudest form.
+The seemingly simple journey of a female, is a transformation of her, from being an introvert in childhood to an ambivert and now someone who is fierce to face the world again, in her crudest form.
 I was an artless mind and could not anticipate a lot of curt happenings of my life.
 Happenings that even today, sometimes hover over my mind as strong dark flashbacks.

-I had some woeful incidents that almost every female will surely relate to, while hitting early adolescence and then early adulthood.
+I had some woeful incidents that almost every female will surely relate to while hitting early adolescence and then early adulthood.
 Some were deeply scarring psychologically and did leave me numb to a great degree.
 That too, for long enough that I could not even speak about them to anybody for I did not know, what to say and how to say.
 This would leave me (a bewildering adolescent trying to figure out the new changes within) with my unvented anger echoing within me.
 You have got to fight your personal struggles on your own.
-And then adolescent girl in me promised herself secretly that she will do anything but keep silent, only to evolve later into a teenage rebel.
+And then the adolescent girl in me promised herself secretly that she will do anything but keep silent, only to evolve later into a teenage rebel.
 And would bash and thrash any perverted element on streets or elsewhere now, who even dared to stare.
 This was extremely relieving and had me have my back patted for myself.
 Proud and satiating it was, then and now.

 Now comes another struggle.
 Your professional performance is directly proportional to your emotional solace.
 Once, you feel your solace is ruptured irreparably, your tagged “profession” does not even matter to you, for you are “human” at the end of the day.
-The coldest part being, you would not have a whiff about it, and it will creep in.
+The coldest part is, you would not have a whiff about it, and it will creep in.
 Only the resurrection from it afterwards could have helped.
 No, I do not want to paint this as a sorry story.
 But yes certainly want to put it out as a story of inception, to give someone in need, some hope.
 Remember, there is never an end, before THE END.

 My emotional havoc that lasted subconsciously, dint go easily.
 It made me want to quit on all fronts.
 A life that started off well, with a charm to do very many things-of the bucket list as they say, now felt as an undying mundane process.
 It all happened owing to a set of varied reasons, and for a long while my world got contracted to only my thoughts.
 An ugly silence as a repercussion of solitude had started to reside inside of me.
-A solitude that dint seem to end and existed even being amidst everyone.
+A solitude that dint seems to end and existed even being amidst everyone.
 I felt connected to nobody, not even my surroundings.

 It took away all the bright side that once existed, and left me parched inside.
 After a point, my reasoning had also failed to answer umpteen questions no matter how hard I tried to find answers.
 Amidst all of this, the loss of my grandma, whom I had always been very close to (and will always be in my heart), worsened the air for me.
-And how I wanted to quit on small or big things, and quit things that I loved once.
+And how I wanted to quit on small or big things and quit things that I loved once.
 My work, my performance, my friends, and my hobbies that once brought life into me were now not more than cumbersome.
 Art and music, which people consider as their haven in blues, now felt annoying to me.
 All I wanted to do was shut myself up and not see the world.
 Just nothing.
-The world outside and inside alike, was a dark place.
+The world outside and inside alike was a dark place.